elaforge/karya/doc/derivation.md

 multiple note tracks, or below a note track and apply only to that note track, through a processes called [slicing and inversion](#slicing-and-inversion).

+So for example, a common configuration is a note track `>inst`, which sets the instrument to `inst`, with a pitch track `*` and control track `dyn` below it.
+`*` establishes a pitch track, but doesn't set the scale, so it'll be inherited from the environment, and `dyn` is a dynamics track.
+Though they appear below the note track, by the time inversion gets done with them they are actually above it, establishing pitch and dynamics for each note.

 The events in a control track are generally numbers which set the control signal at that point in time, or possibly calls which interpolate to create lines or curves, the events of a pitch track will be names of scale degrees and